Encyclopedia … combined with a great Buyer's Guide!

 Alternative term: Pockels effect

-The electro-optic effect (or electrooptic effect) is the modification of the refractive index of a medium, caused by an electric field.
-Some authors more generally consider electro-optic effects such that any optical properties may be affected by an electric field.
+The electro-optic effect (or electrooptic effect) is the modification of the optical phase delay (often described with its refractive index) of a medium, caused by an electric field.
+Some authors more generally consider electro-optic effects such that any optical properties may be affected by an electric field – for example, it may also be a change in absorption characteristics, such as through the Franz–Keldysh effect as used in electroabsorption modulators.
+In this article, only phase effects.

 Only non-centrosymmetric materials (mostly nonlinear crystal materials) exhibit the linear electro-optic effect, also called the Pockels effect, where the refractive index change is proportional to the electric field strength (see the article on Pockels effect for more details).